DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 ## Where Screenshots and Videos Are Saved

-You specify the base path to the directory that stores screenshots or videos when you turn these features on.
+You should specify the base path to the directory that stores screenshots or videos to enable these features.
 See [Enable Screenshots](#enable-screenshots) and [Enable Video Recording](#enable-video-recording).

 Inside the base directory, screenshots and videos are organized into subdirectories and named according to the [default](#default-path-patterns) or [custom](#custom-path-patterns) *path patterns*.